 From Ritalin High to Ritalin Addiction

 Among the most common side effects of Ritalin, addiction is right at the top.
 This is according to some health experts.
 They consider that Ritalin (Methylphenidate) has been extensively abused.

 As a result, there are extreme psychological dependence and severe social disability.
 Furthermore, it may also cause a sudden heart attack.
 After the initial Ritalin high, the person feels lazy and yearns for more.
 This leads to increased tolerance to the drug and eventually addiction.

 Over time, the body might become dependent on Ritalin in order to function normally.
-You will build up a tolerance to Ritalin.
-As a result, you will have to take a larger dose every time to get the same effect.
-If you crave the drug and you begin to panic if don’t have access.
-Therefore, it may be time to take a deeper look into your Ritalin habits.
+One will build up a tolerance to Ritalin.
+As a result, users will have to take a larger dose every time to get the same effect.
+If patients crave the drug and they begin to panic if don’t have access.
+Therefore, it may be time to take a deeper look into Ritalin habits.

-Of course, it might be easier to realize when you know what to look out for.
+Of course, it might be easier to realize when one knows what to look out for.
 The signs and symptoms of Ritalin abuse are as follows:

 - Reduced appetite and weight loss

 Beyond these symptoms, sustained Ritalin use can lead to:

 - Repetitive actions (behavior very much like OCD)